 Does my child need any tests?

-Eating foods with plenty of fibre and drinking plenty makes stools (faeces) that are bulky but soft and easy to pass out.
+You can help prevent constipation in your child by making sure they are eating foods with plenty of fibre and drinking plenty.
+This makes stools (faeces) that are bulky soft and easy to pass out.
 Getting plenty of exercise is also thought to help.

 Food and fibre